Having quality physicians is essential to providing healthcare in rural communities, but there are certain

 Primary Care Office (PCO).
 The PCO can help you:

 - Determine if your community is eligible to recruit a J-1 physician

-- Assist you in deciding whether pursuing a J-1 Visa Waiver is right for your community
+- Decide whether pursuing a J-1 visa waiver physician is right for your community

 The J-1 Visa Waiver Program is only for physicians.